 There are ten (10) paid holidays given annually to each employee.

 At the employee’s request, the employee may accrue compensation time in-lieu of overtime up to 48 hours

 All Elm Ridge Police Officers earn 6.92 personal time off per pay period during years 1-4, 8.46 hours during years 5-9, and 10 hours per pay period upon 10+ years of service with the district.

 All Elm Ridge Police Officers become eligible for participation in the district insurance programs on the date they are hired.

 The district sponsored health insurance is available to officers and dependents.
-The district offers two different health insurance plans through Blue Cross and Blue Shield.
+The district offers two different health insurance plans through Cigna.
 The district covers 85% off the employees plan and provides an annual $1000 HSA Medical Account contribution to the employee.

 Each officer is provided dental insurance at low cost.
 Officers’ dependents may be added at additional low cost.

-All Police and Detention Officers are provided on-duty workout time when time permitted.
+All Police Officers are provided on-duty workout time when time permitted.

 Each officer is provided life insurance equal to one year’s salary.